 The term “developmental delay” is an important one in early intervention.
 Broadly speaking, it means that a child is delayed in some area of development.
 There are five areas in which development may be affected:

-- Physical development
+- Cognitive development

-- Vision and hearing
+- Physical development, including vision and hearing

-- Social and emotional development
+- Social or emotional development

-“In a student ages 3 through 7, [a student with a developmental delay would demonstrate] a significant delay in one or more of the following areas: physical development, cognitive development, communication development, social or emotional development, or adaptive development.
+In a student ages three through seven, developmental delay means a significant delay in one or more of the following areas: physical/motor development, cognitive development, communication development, social/ emotional development, or adaptive development.
 The delay must adversely affect a student’s educational performance.